jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 title: "Gathering container metrics"
 ---

-Linux Containers rely on control groups; and control groups expose a lot of metrics about CPU, memory, and block I/O usage.
+Linux Containers rely on [control groups] which not only track groups of processes, but also expose a lot of metrics about CPU, memory, and block I/O usage.
 We will see how to access those metrics, and how to obtain network usage metrics as well.
 This is relevant for "pure" LXC containers, as well as for Docker containers.